Infrastructure

 The County has an additional 22 airstrips making remote parts of the County, including Kakuma, accessible by air with flights operated by both private businesses and humanitarian organizations.

-Turkana County is also set to benefit from the Lamu Port and Lamu-Southern Sudan-Ethiopia Transport (LAPSSET) Corridor Program- Eastern Africa’s largest and most ambitious infrastructure mega project.
+Turkana County is also set to benefit from the National Optic Fibre Backbone project, currently terminating at Nadapal, connecting residents of Turkana County to high-speed Internet, as well as the Lamu Port and Lamu-Southern Sudan-Ethiopia Transport (LAPSSET) Corridor Program- Eastern Africa’s largest and most ambitious infrastructure mega project.